1. Log files and cookies

 Google Analytics is a web analytics tool that I use to help understand how visitors engage with this website.
-In order to provide me with information on visitor numbers and trends (e.g. popular posts) Google analytics uses log files to learn about when, from where, and how often traffic flows to this site, allowing me to create a better user experience for you.
+In order to provide me with information on visitor numbers and trends (e.g. popular posts, countries where visitors visit from) Google Analytics uses log files to learn about when, from where, and how often traffic flows to this site, allowing me to create a better user experience for you.
 Cookies and log files are small pieces of information about each visitor which are stored by Cooksister to enable me to track broad trends such as the times when users prefer to visit; posts that were most popular with users; and countries from which users visited.
 None of this information is linked to anything that personally identifies the person who is visiting.
-If you

 The information in the log files include:

 - Types of browser